wazuh/wazuh-documentation/source/user-manual/files-backup/restoring/wazuh-agent.rst

       # sudo cp -r var/ossec/queue/rids/* /var/ossec/queue/rids/
       # chown -R wazuh:wazuh /var/ossec/queue/rids/

 #.
-Restore your custom files such as local SCA policies, active response scripts, and wodle commands if there are any and change the file permissions:
+Restore your custom files such as local SCA policies, active response scripts, and wodle commands if there are any and change the file permissions.
+Adapt the following command accordingly.

    .. code-block:: console